polterguy/polterguy.github.io/tutorials/dynamic-slots/index.md

    return:int:42
 ```

-This prevents one module from interferring with objects in another module, by resulting in a unique namespace,
+This prevents one module from accidentally interferring with objects in another module, by creating a unique namespace,
-internally within your server, and/or also globally to some extent, and also makes your code more maintainable
+internally within your server, and/or also globally to some extent.
+This makes your code more maintainable
-in the long run.
+and interoperable in the long run.

-## Wrapping up

-In this article we walked you through how to invoke HTTP endpoints using Hyperlambda.
-We talked about HTTP headers,
-automatic conversion back and forth between lambda objects and JSON, in addition to some additional features of
-the HTTP slots in Hyperlambda.

 * [Documentation](/documentation/)